pytorch/pytorch/docs/source/sparse.rst

            values=tensor([2., 3.]),
            size=(2, 2), nnz=2, layout=torch.sparse_coo)

+PyTorch currently supports the sparse storage formats: :ref:`COO<sparse-coo-docs>`, :ref:`CSR<sparse-csr-docs>`, :ref:`CSC<sparse-csc-docs>`, :ref:`BSR<sparse-bsr-docs>`,
+and :ref:`BSC<sparse-bsc-docs>`.

+Note that we provide slight generalizations of these formats with support.
+Devices such as GPUs require batching for optimal performance and thus we support batch dimensions.
+Some data such as Graph embeddings might be better viewed as sparse collections of vectors instead of scalars and thus we provide dense dimensions.
+Please see the documentation for each storage format for details.

-Operations on Tensor with sparse storage formats behave the same as operations on Tensor with dense storage formats.
-The main goal of storage formats is to compress repeat zeros and provide access to kernels that take advantage of that.
-Since changing the storage format changes the underlying kernel this may result in slight numerical differences.
+Fundamentally, operations on Tensor with sparse storage formats behave the same as operations on Tensor with strided (or other) storage formats.
+The particularities of storage, that is the physical layout of the data, does and should not influence the semantics.

-Another difference is operator coverage.
-Not as many operations support sparse Tensors as support dense Tensors.
+However, not as many operations support sparse Tensors as support dense Tensors.

     >>> b_s = b.to_sparse_csr()
     >>> b_s.cos()